JimSeker/flutter/README.md

 flutter Examples
 ===========
 These are examples very basic examples using flutter.
-Note, I'm in the process of updating them the new versions.
-Most currently will not even compile.
+Note, I'm in the process of updating them the new versions.  some may not even compile.

 `bottomnavigationdemo` sets the basics to get the bottom navigation working.